open-telemetry/opentelemetry.io/content/en/docs/kubernetes/helm/collector.md

 #### Kubernetes Attributes Preset

-The collector can be configured to add Kubernetes metadata, such as `k8s.pod.name`, `k8s,namespace.name`, and `k8s.node.name`, to logs, metrics and traces.
-It is highly recommended to use the preset, or enable the k8sattributesprocessor manually.
+The OpenTelemetry Collector can be configured to add Kubernetes metadata, such as `k8s.pod.name`, `k8s.namespace.name`, and `k8s.node.name`, to logs, metrics and traces.
+It is highly recommended to use the preset, or enable the `k8sattributesprocessor` manually.

 Due to RBAC considerations, this feature is disabled by default.
 It has the following requirements: